 Kiran giving session on React and Redux

-The second session was taken by Mr. Yatharth Khatri, our lead front-end developer, where he talked about intriguing topic on testing React components.
+The second session was taken by Mr. Yatharth, where he talked about intriguing topic on testing React components.
 Questions and queries were fired from all directions, but he answered them the same way Neo dodge bullets in Matrix.

-In-between the two session, everyone engaged in discussion over frameworks and all noetic talks on latest technology.
+In-between the two sessions, everyone engaged in discussion over frameworks and all noetic talks on latest technology.
 All this while they enjoyed sipping coffee and nibble on sandwiches.
-We intend to do more of these for various other technology stack in future.
+We intend to do more of these for various other technology stacks in future.